 Nachi Cocom Cozumel Beach Club

-Nachi Cocom Beach Club features beautiful ocean view swimming pool, a large Jacuzzi, swim up bar, comfortable beach chairs, a huge palapa style restaurant, a water sports center, bathrooms, and a warm friendly staff.
+Nachi Cocom Beach Club features a beautiful ocean-view swimming pool, a large Jacuzzi, swim-up bar, comfortable beach chairs, a huge palapa-style restaurant, a water sports center, bathrooms, and a warm friendly staff.

 Not gonna lie, we spent almost all of our time eating or sitting in the hot tub.
 They cap the number of guests at 130, so it was very private the day we visited.